StoneyJackson/CollabDev/Activities/Act09_CopyrightAndLicensing/Activity.md

 ## Instructions

-1. Watch the following video.
-Copyright Clearance Center.
-“Copyright Basics”.
-2010. [https://youtu.be/Uiq42O6rhW4](https://youtu.be/Uiq42O6rhW4) .
-This video explains copyrights from a business perspective.
+1. Watch Felix Crux What You Need to Know About Open Source Licenses PyCon 2016: https://youtu.be/9kGrKBOytYM .
+This video explains copyrights and licensing from a software development perspective.
     - You have a new idea for a program, can you copyright that idea?
         ```